bhits/patient-portal-ui/docs/docker-image-desc.md

 # Short Description
-The Patient Portal UI (patient-portal-ui) is a patient user interface component of Consent2share (C2S) used by the patient to manage his or her health information and consent.
+The Patient Portal UI is used by the patient to manage his or her health information and consent.

 # Full Description